Timo972/altv-cli/README.md

 # altv cli [![Test & Release][actions-src]][actions-src] [![License][license-src]][license-href] [![Version][npm-version-src]][npm-version-href]

-⚠️ Not production ready yet!
-This cli is very experimental and has not reached its full potential of features and speed yet.
+> ⚠️ &nbsp;Not production ready yet!
+This cli is very experimental and has not reached a stable release yet.

 Incredibly flexible and easy to use altv server manager.
 Install or update only necessary files, reducing the bandwidth usage and time spent to a minimum.
 Supports every official module and continues working even on module file renamings by respecting their manifest.json.